NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 3) Create Azure AD Group  and AZ login details for AKS Admins by running the create azure terraform-storage.sh in th azure folder which will create the cluster

-4) Run the terraform files in the ACR folder as it will use azurerm_resource_group to create a new resource group from the selected region and a container registry by creating a new ACR.
+4) Run the terraform files in the Terraform-Azure/ACR folder as it will use azurerm_resource_group to create a new resource group from the selected region and a container registry by creating a new ACR.

-5) Create the Virtual Network by running the terraform files located in ACR/VNET folder
+5) Create the Virtual Network by running the terraform files located in Terraform-Azure ACR/VNET folder

+6) Next ran the azurerm_log_analytics_workspace Terraform resource to create a Log Analytics workspace and  the Log Analytics solution ContainerInsights.